biocore/qiime/doc/tutorials/sourcetracker_tutorial.rst

 Introduction
 ------------
-This tutorial explains how to use the SourceTracker software.
-SourceTracker is a software package designed to predict the relationship between microbial communities.
-These are 'Source' and 'Sink'
+This tutorial explains how to use the SourceTracker 0.9.4 software.
+SourceTracker is a software package designed to predict the relationship between microbial communities.'

 Please note that this tutorial does not attempt to cover every possible usage of Source Tracker.
 Instead, it attempts to provide useful examples to give you an idea of how to use these statistical methods in your own analysis.